department-of-veterans-affairs/component-library/README.md

 ### 5. Update consuming apps

-The last step is to update the `package.json` files of consuming apps to use the latest version of `@department-of-veterans-affairs/formation` (or `formation-react`).
+The last step is to update the `package.json` files of consuming apps to use the latest version of `@department-of-veterans-affairs/formation` (or `component-library`).
 For example, if you are working with the `vets-website` project, open the `vets-website`'s `package.json` to update the version number of the `@department-of-veterans-affairs/formation` entry listed in the `dependencies` section.
 The version number should match what you just published to NPM.

 ## Included components: